jonnonz1/nz-statute-book/acts/public/2004/crown-entities-act-2004.md

 ### 177 Application of liquidation provisions of Companies Act 1993 to statutory entities
 For the avoidance of doubt, section 240B of the Companies Act 1993 applies to a statutory entity, unless the statutory entity may be put into liquidation in accordance with the entity's Act.

-### 178 Application of Archives Act 1957
+### 178 Application of Public Records Act 2005
-The Archives Act 1957 applies to a Crown entity that is a government office for the purpose of that Act.
+The Public Records Act 2005 applies to a Crown entity that is a government office for the purpose of that Act.

 ### 179 Public Bodies Contracts Act 1959 does not apply to Crown entities
 (1) The Public Bodies Contracts Act 1959 does not apply to a Crown entity.